cmangos/mangos-classic/README.md

 That has been possible thanks a [patch file](https://github.com/Morlackx/mangos-classic-raspberry-pi/blob/master/MangosPI.patch) from **katz1** (found this name in patch file).
 The original patch file is available in this [pastebin](https://pastebin.com/ZKNWcBPY).

 I don't take any credit (nor MaNGOS, nor the patch, nor the WoW game).
-I'm just sharing some my hours of google search and my attemplt too setup a Travis-CI in order to compile on arm image (QEMU workaround).
+I'm just sharing some my hours of google search and my attempt to setup a Travis-CI in order to compile on arm image (QEMU workaround).

 At the time of writing, this code was able to compile and it is running on Raspberry Pi 3 (Raspbian jessie) with RetroPie (256mb split memory).
 MySQL server is on another Pi 1.